Juliaj/ros2_control_demos/example_18/doc/design.rst

 Controller Manager
 ~~~~~~~~~~~~~~~~~~

-- Orchestrates the control loop at 25 Hz
+- Runs the control loop at 25 Hz
-- Manages the lifecycle of all controllers (broadcasters and LocomotionController)
+- Manages the lifecycle of all controllers (interfaces_state_broadcaster and LocomotionController)

 User Command Interface
 ~~~~~~~~~~~~~~~~~~~~~~